Jimmy Sheirgill talks about no godfathers in Bollywood | ExBulletin

 Jimmy Sheirgill talks about no godfathers in Bollywood

-Jimmy Sheirgill spent 25 years in Bollywood, but although he has been a part of many Hindi films, he says he never had the luxury of waiting for “hero” roles to present themselves to him and so he decided to take on “interesting” roles instead. .
+Jimmy Sheirgill spent 25 years in Bollywood, but despite being a part of many Hindi films, he says he never had the luxury of waiting for “hero” roles to present themselves to him and that he did. therefore decided to take “interesting” roles.
 Sheirgill made his acting debut in 1996 with maachi and got his first big movie with Mohabbatein in 2000.
 He went on to star in films like Munna Bhai MBBS, Hum Tum, Tanu marries Manu and Special 26.

 Sources